UrbanIXOrbit/UrbanIXOrbit/README.md

 - 👋 Hi, I’m @UrbanIXOrbit
-- 👀 I’m interested in buiding Mobile Apps (Cross-Platform inclusive)
+- 👀 I’m interested in Data Analytics and Science with secondary interest in buiding Mobile Apps (Cross-Platform inclusive)
 - 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Data Science projects
-- 📫 How to reach me
+- 📫 How to reach me adelanaemmanuel7(at)gmail.com

 <!---
 UrbanIXOrbit/UrbanIXOrbit is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.